 The Appellation of Origin Bill (SB 67): Per this bill, cannabis operators are only allowed to list a product's city or county of Origin in advertising/marketing if the weed was 100% produced in that city.
 As such, it is unlawful to tag "Humboldt Grown" on a product that was cultivated in Los Angeles.
 The cannabis packaging compliance law will impact manufacturers and cultivators.

-Testing Variance Bill (AB 1458): Until January 1, 2022, AB 1458 will ensure an increase in the label variance threshold from plus or minus 10% to plus or minus 12%.
+Testing Variance Bill (AB 1458): AB 1458 ensured an increase in the label variance threshold from plus or minus 10% to plus or minus 12% until January 1, 2022.
+After January 1, 2022, the threshold will not deviate by more than 10%.
 This curtails the state's rigorous testing standards for manufacturers of edibles.